.jpeg)

 Hydrogen electrolysis utilizes an electrolyser stack, which is a system comprising two electrodes, a membrane or electrolyte, and a power source to initiate the reaction.
 When electricity is applied, water molecules (H₂O) are broken apart.
 Hydrogen gas (H₂) is collected at the cathode, and oxygen gas (O₂) is released at the anode.
 This process produces high-purity hydrogen gas that can power fuel cells, feed industrial processes, or serve as a long-term energy storage source.

-Effective electrolysis depends on several factors.
+Effective water electrolysis depends on several factors.
 Cell temperature, water purity, and electrode coatings all affect the amount of electricity required to produce a kilogram of hydrogen.
 Even small gains in efficiency lead to significant cost savings at an industrial scale.

 A commercial electrolyser is a complete system designed for precision, performance, safety, and integration.
 Key components include: